FabriZZio/vagrant-php/README.md

 Box setup
 ---------
-This box requires the default Ubuntu Precise64 base box (http://files.vagrantup.com/precise64.box) but will be downloaded automatically when you don't have it already.
+This box requires the default Ubuntu Precise64 base box (http://files.vagrantup.com/precise64.box) and will be downloaded automatically when you don't have it already.

 PHP is set up using PHP-FPM running as user `vagrant` avoiding any possible permission issues.

-MySQL is setup to use UTF-8 encoding.
+MySQL is set up to use UTF-8 encoding.

 Port forwarding has been setup as following: